The complicated and delicate process that HIV “uses” to make us sick?

 Almost thirty years after the first cases of AIDS, we still do not know exactly how HIV destroys the immune system (!!!).
 But inflammation - sustained immune activation - is now seen as a key factor in the process in which they do their damage, much like fire under the tundra.
 The research is reviewing the way the virus is understood - and how it can be tackled more effectively and forcefully.

-The untreated HIV infection is clearly shown since the tip epidemic that sooner or later, HIV easily causes a massive loss of cells and CD4 immune defenses of the human organism.
-If CD4 cell count falls to sufficiently low levels and HIV, unfortunately, does so with ease, the body becomes prey to opportunistic infections and cancers that the immune system, previously healthy, can defeat efficiently and quietly for the most of the time.
+Untreated HIV infection is evidently from the onset of the epidemic haphazard demonstrated that, sooner or later, HIV easily causes a massive loss of CD4 cells and the immune defenses of the human body.
+If CD4 cell count drops to sufficiently low levels and HIV unfortunately does so easily, the body becomes easy prey for opportunistic infections and cancers that the previously healthy immune system can efficiently and quietly defeat in the highest part of the time.

 Perhaps, surprisingly, and yet not fully understood, the process as HIV depletes CD4 cells.
 In addition, while antiretroviral treatment has enabled people living with HIV to be able to stay healthy, with better white blood cell counts with the CD4 receptor, in all those who are medicated and have at least ninety-two adherence. five percent (in fact my membership is one hundred percent but it can still have its life overwhelmingly annihilated, people's lives are at risk of contracting or developing opportunistic infections, such as cytomegalovirus (CMV) retinitis, which can cause a person to lose vision and their ability to see becomes inferior in quality and acuity , and that can leave you completely blind, irremissibly and there is still, for example, Pneumocystis pneumonia (PCP), problems such as cardiovascular diseases (I, Cláudio Souza, suffered two pulmonary embolisms, one of which it was massive, as well as widespread kidney diseases.The toxicities of antiretroviral treatment - such as the increase in cholesterol - do not fully explain such complications: HIV infection itself is now understood to significantly increase metabolic risks.